Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: Results

 bounded by the level sets of $\psi_l$, Equation \eqref{eq:vorts} reduces to

-The shape (and the characteristic thickness $h$) of the hyperbolic region depends on the properties of the large-scale flow.
-As illustrated by Figure \ref{fig:flow}(b), the hyperbolic region does not have to be reflection-symmetric with respect to either the extending or contracting direction.
+The shape (described by the characteristic thickness $h$) of the hyperbolic region depends on the properties of the large-scale flow.
+In practice, $h$ can be found by computing the shape of the Lagrangian coherent structure \citep{haller2015} which defines the boundary between the elliptic and hyperbolic region of the large-scale flow.
+As illustrated by Figure \ref{fig:flow}(b), the hyperbolic region does not have to be reflection-symmetric with respect to either the expanding or contracting direction.
 We assume it to be symmetric, without loss of generality, to simplify the notations.
 The general solution to the linear equation \eqref{eq:vort1} can be found using the method of characteristics